ChrisBuchholz/Identifiable/README.md

 ⚠️ Identifiable is new-as-can-be and lots of stuff is missing.
 Feel free to [contribute][CONTRIBUTING].

-Identifiable is a library that lets you get rid of the string-based identifying of `UIViewController` when instantiating from storyboards, and instead deal with them in a type-safe way.
-Support for *reuseIdentifiers* for `UITableViewCells` and `UICollectionViewCell` are coming.
+Identifiable is a library that lets you get rid of the string-based identifying when instantiating `UIViewControllers` from storyboards, or when loading a `UIStoryboard` from a file, and instead deal with them in a type-safe way.
+Support for *reuseIdentifiers* for `UITableViewCells` and `UICollectionViewCell` is coming.

 ## Usage tl;dr: